 Online and Blended Classes

-Blended classes are part online, part on-campus and give a little more flexibility than campus only classes but add the benefit of meeting with your instructor face-to-face also.
+Blended classes are part online, part on-campus and give a little more flexibility than campus only classes but add the benefit of meeting with your instructor in-person also.
+Scheduled in-person portion of class will follow physical space guidelines on campus.

 Online/Blended Class Difficulty